Our star rating: 3.5 out of 5

 Paychex is one of the top payroll software solutions that helps businesses automate payroll, HR and other human-capital services.
-In order for you to determine if Paychex is ideal for your business, read this breakdown of the software’s notable features, pros, cons, pricing details and main competitors.
+In order for you to determine if Paychex is ideal for your business — specifically, if its cloud-based payroll software application, Paychex Flex, will work for you — read this breakdown of the software’s notable features, pros, cons, pricing details and main competitors.

 - What is Paychex?